Skip to main content

 • example-game

-• example-art-source
+• example-art

-• example-audio-source
+• example-audio

 While this introduces redundancy, folders don't cost anything, so this is okay.